The 4th of July marked the first anniversary of the death of my Father.

 There were moments of great hope too when we thought we were winning the war.
 Of course we were only winning the odd battle or borderline skirmish.
 You can’t be a heavy drinker and smoker for decades and not expect the ammunition dump that’s been accumulating inside you to detonate.

-And just as I was getting strangely comfortable with the idea of waiting and comforting at this new level of alertness, it happened.
+I was getting strangely comfortable with the idea of waiting and comforting at this new level of alertness.
+It was not dissimilar to the plateau of nervous calm before my ex-wife’s waters breaking.
+A life changing event was imminent.
+And then he died.

 However, I did not feel grief.
 Cancer’s foot soldiers had invaded and slowly annexed their way to an inevitable victory but for my father the pain and tyranny was finally at an end.
 He was set free.
 We were all set free.